coderarjob/meghaos-x86/docs/notes/processman.md

 1. Specific stack for each process.
 Threads and non-thread ones, whether in Kernel or not has separate stacks.
+   Process stacks are mapped to a fixed virtual location in non-thread processes (PROCESS_TEXT_VA_START), but in thread processes this is not possible as the fixed stack location will already be mapped and used by its parent, so thread process stack are mapped dynamically.
 2. Kernel/non-kernel mode determines which ring the process will be run in.

 ### Kernel mode processes